World Book Day at Petworth House and Park

 Why not come dressed as your favourite character?
 All costumed visitors will receive a free World Book Day badge.
 This badge entitles you to a free hot drink in the Audit Room or Servants Hall café!

 Which book will you choose?

-You can also use your token to take £1 off any book in our Gift Shop.
+You can also use your voucher to take £1 off any book in the shop priced £2.99 or more.

 What is World Book Day?

-2019 is the third year that the National Trust have taken part.
+2020 is the fourth year that the National Trust have taken part.

 Literature at Petworth House and Park